 Being safe in the forest

-We want you to have a great time when you visit the forest, so we suggest you think about the following suggestions:
+We want you to have a great time when you visit the forest, so here are a few safety tips to think about:

 - wear sensible clothes and shoes (warm, waterproof clothes mean you can stay out for longer; wellies mean you can splash in the mud)